 - 1. Ball bearings are greased for life and require no maintenance. - 2.
-Piston seals require periodic (6 month approx.) inspection. - 3.
-Gear belts require periodic (6 month approx.) inspection for possible wear and for proper tension settings.
+Piston seals require periodic (6 months approx.) inspection. - 3.
+Gear belts require periodic (6 months approx.) inspection for possible wear and proper tension.

 The successful operation and longevity of this actuator is based on superior components, precise manufacturing, and extreme cleanliness.
 Unless your maintenance personnel are thoroughly familiar with this type of construction, any attempt to perform "field" repairs may aggravate rather than resolve your problem.
 Emergency repairs and rebuilds are always given the highest priority by EDrive.